English VersionWersja Polska

 6. Try low-cholesterol diet.
 Avoid saturated fat and eat more vegetables and fruits.

-7. Reduce the amount of soil to minimum.
+7. Reduce the amount of salt to minimum.

 8. Watch your weight so that you stay healthy.
 Keep in mind that overweight people have three times higher risk of contracting heart diseases.